z00nx/z00nx.github.io/_posts/2016-09-11-necromancer.md

 ```

 With the next challenge there is a link to a file named necromancer as well as a reference to UDP 161.
 If we port scan the necromancer system again we see that UDP 161 is open.
-Running snmpwalk against the necromancer machine with a few common community string does not return results.
+Running snmpwalk against the necromancer machine with a few common community strings does not return any results.

 ```
 root@kali:~# unicornscan -mU -I 192.168.56.101:a;unicornscan -mT -I 192.168.56.101:a